airbnb/swift/README.md

   * If the type in question is a simple value type (e.g. fewer than 20 lines), it is OK to omit the `// MARK:`s, as it would hurt legibility.

 * <a id='subsection-organization'></a>(<a href='#subsection-organization'>link</a>) **Within each top-level section, place content in the following order.** This allows a new reader of your code to more easily find what they are looking for. [![SwiftFormat: organizeDeclarations](https://img.shields.io/badge/SwiftFormat-organizeDeclarations-008489.svg)](https://github.com/nicklockwood/SwiftFormat/blob/master/Rules.md#organizeDeclarations)
-  * Nested types and typealiases
+  * Nested types and type aliases
   * Static properties
   * Class properties
   * Instance properties